GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 3. It is often Product Management (sometimes considered Product Marketing) that initiates a foray into one or more international markets, based on their own analysis of the competitive landscape.
 In this case, you would work with the relevant stakeholders to establish a process as outlined in the [“Language Strategy”](#chapter-4-language-strategy) chapter.

     The important point is to determine how your company’s decisions for language support are made and figure out how to best support that process, or optimize it.
 You will likely need to invoke your influencing and stakeholder management skills to be effective.
-See also the chapter “Stakeholders—Strategic Engagement and Communication.” ["Stakeholders—Strategic Engagement and Communication"](#chapter-3-stakeholders-strategic-engagement-and-communication)
+See also the chapter ["Stakeholders—Strategic Engagement and Communication."](#chapter-3-stakeholdersstrategic-engagement-and-communication)

 #### Internationalization